 Your mare should have been in good condition throughout her pregnancy.
 Very poor or over fat mares often produce small foals.
 It is wise to vaccinate the mare against tetanus approximately one month prior to foaling as this will boost antibody levels in her colostrum (first milk) which helps to protect her foal against infections during its first few weeks of life.
 If your mare is to foal away from home, she should be moved a minimum of four to six weeks prior to foaling so that she can develop specific antibodies to potential infections in her new environment.

-If your mare has been caslicked you should arrange for your vet to open this close to her due date (approx 4wks before due).
+If your mare has been caslicked you should arrange for your vet to open this near to her due date (approx 4wks before due).
 Mares should be foaled where they are comfortable, can be discretely observed and where help can be easily given if problems arise.
-Ideally a clean paddock if the mare is familiar with this.
+Ideally a clean paddock the mare is familiar with.
 A fresh clean stable can be ready and bedded with good quality deep straw or rubber if both mare and foal need to be taken inside post foaling.
-Shavings are not a good bed for foals they can find their way into foal’s noses and other places that they should not be and are not as insulating as straw.
+Shavings are not a good bed for foals, they can find their way into foal’s noses and other places that they should not be and are not as insulating as straw.
 The stable should be well lit and there should be a readily available supply of clean warm water.
 A first aid kit containing scissors, disinfectant, string, a clamp, torch and towels should be on hand.

 Foals are born after approximately 11 months gestation (time in the mare’s womb).
 Thoroughbred breeders work on an average gestation length of 340 days to work out their ‘due dates’.
 Some mares foal earlier and some later.
 Foals are not usually viable if born before 300 days.
 Some older mares and others with chronic uterine problems sometimes ‘hang on’ to their foals for up to 350 days and, unusually even a full year.
 These overdue foals are often poor specimens with signs of intrauterine growth retardation when eventually born.
 It is, in fact, the foal which has the most control over gestation length.